How Long Does Carpet Cleaning Take in London?

 How Long It Takes for Office or Commercial Carpets

-Office and commercial carpet cleaning typically requires more planning and takes longer than residential jobs.
+Commercial and office carpet cleaning typically requires more planning and takes longer than residential jobs.
 Unlike home environments, business spaces often have large floor areas, heavy foot traffic, and specific cleaning schedules to avoid disruption during working hours.

 Here’s a breakdown of what to expect: